G-Two/smoke-x-receiver/README.md

 ## Initial Application Setup

-After the ESP32 is flashed with the application, several items need to be configured and saved to NVRAM.
-These items will persist after application software updates.
+After the ESP32 is flashed, several items need to be configured and saved to NVRAM.
+The configuration of these items will persist after ESP32 reset as well as application software updates.

 - WLAN network configuration
 - Smoke X pairing